Broccoli-Unchained/BROCU-miner/README.md

 LICENSE GPL

 Solves proof of work to mine supported ERC20 tokens.
 This is a CPU miner.
-(See Releases for links to GPU miners.)

 ### Instructions
 1. Install NodeJS 20 or later (nvm install 20)